 When you think of slime, you probably picture kids playing with it or its soft, slippery texture.
 But if your kid accidentally get it on their clothes, oops, that’s a problem!
 Slime can be very sticky, leaving your clothes covered in colorful stains, and if you are not careful, you will be “fixed” there.
-Don’t worry, today we are going to teach you a few simple and practical tricks to help you easily clean up the clothes with slime!
+But don’t worry, we’ve got you covered.
+Today, we’ll share some simple, practical tricks to help you easily remove slime from your clothes.

 Refrigerator freezing method – let Slime harden, good cleanup!